 Spreadsheets, word documents and emails are fine for small organizations who are beginning to use Project Management practices but as they grow, and projects become more complex, they will get to a stage where they need Project Management software in order to become more efficient.

 Many projects in large organizations are still managed through the use of spreadsheets and word documents and although they are comfortable with this system the use of such programs may, inadvertently, be hiding problems from project managers.

-In his latest blog Paul Rees, Cora Systems UK Country Manager, offers five key reasons why you may need Project Management software and the benefits that it can bring.
+In his latest blog Paul Rees, Cora Systems’ Head of Client Delivery, offers five key reasons why you may need Project Management software and the benefits that it can bring.

 5 Reasons Why You Need Project Management Software